Does Bullying in Workplaces Affect Mental Health

 Stress and Anxiety

 One of the immediate effects of workplace bullying is increased stress and anxiety.
-Victims often feel a constant sense of dread about going to work for fear of further harassment.
-This chronic stress can lead to more severe anxiety disorders, affecting both personal and professional life.
+Victims often feel a constant sense of dread about going to work.
+This chronic stress can lead to severe anxiety disorders, affecting both personal and professional life.

 Depression

 Prolonged exposure to bullying can result in depression.
-Employees may feel helpless and trapped in their situation, leading to a significant drop in mood, energy, and overall life satisfaction.
-This can spiral into clinical depression, necessitating medical intervention and long-term therapy.
+Employees may feel helpless and trapped, leading to a significant drop in mood, energy, and overall life satisfaction.
+This can spiral into clinical depression, necessitating medical intervention.

 Post-Traumatic Stress Disorder (PTSD)

 In severe cases, workplace bullying can lead to PTSD.
 Symptoms include flashbacks, severe anxiety, and uncontrollable thoughts about the traumatic events.
-This condition can severely impair a person’s ability to function both at work and in their personal life.
+This condition can severely impair a person’s ability to function.

-Consistent bullying erodes an individual’s self-esteem and self-worth.
-Victims often internalize the negative behaviour, believing that they are at fault or that they deserve the mistreatment.
+Consistent bullying erodes an individual’s self-worth.
+Victims often internalize the negative behaviour, believing that they are at fault.
 This diminished self-confidence can hinder career advancement and personal development.

 The Broader Impact on Organizations